Jimmy Reed at Carnegie Hall

 Jimmy Reed at Carnegie Hall is a double album by Jimmy Reed, released in 1961.

+Overview

 Though the title suggests that the record was recorded live, it consists of studio recreations of a Carnegie Hall performance along with additional studio recordings.

 "Bright Lights, Big City", which opens the album, was released as a single around the same time.
 It became one of Reed's most successful and last songs on the Billboard Hot R&B charts.
 The album includes several other Reed songs that appeared on the charts between 1956 and 1961.

 Critical reception

 Writing for AllMusic, critic Richie Unterberger gave the album five out of five stars.
 He noted "In some ways, it almost does make for a greatest-hits compilation, as it contains most of Reed's most popular tunes".

+Chart performance

+The album debuted on the US Billboard Top LP's chart for monaural albums on October 22, 1961, peaking at number 46 during a thirty-one week stay on the chart.

 Track listing

 All songs by Jimmy Reed; except where noted.